jvf/connscale/README.md

  [{client_sup,do_start_clients,2,[{file,"src/client_sup.erl"},{line,30}]}]}
  ```

+### New Tests

+With 2-3 clients (one client seemed to be a bit wonky) I managed to establish up to ~ 75000 connections, with ~ 2 MiB/Sec In + 2 MiB/Sec Out and ~ 20-40K pps (in) + 20-40K pps (in).
+Server machine not yet fully exchausted hardware wise.

  TODO
  - [ ] try to increase interval, as the network is already pretty heavy utilized at 28 000 connections (without starting new connections)